nelsonxb/node-json-rpc/README.md

   return Promise.resolve(add(a, b))
 }

-// NOTE: this package name isn't finalized yet let api = require('rpc/export')({
+// NOTE: this package name will change if/when I publish to NPM let api = require('rpc/export')({
     'add': add
     'add.promised': promisedAdd